EpistasisLab/PAGER/README.md

 1.	**Phenotype-Specific Adjustments:** By directly calculating the phenotypic differences between genotype classes, PAGER dynamically adjusts to the specific inheritance pattern observed in the data, whether additive, dominant, recessive, or heterotic.
 2.	**Scalability:** The simple mathematical operations make PAGER computationally efficient, particularly for large-scale studies.
 GPU support and parallelization further accelerate computation.
-3.	**Extensibility:** The method can be applied beyond single-locus analysis to multi-locus genotype interactions (epistasis).
-PAGER can also handle multi-allelic systems and variants.
-Extension is achieved by using one genotype/MLG as the anchor and computing the relative differences for others.
+3.	**Extensibility:** PAGER can handle multi-allelic systems and variants.
+Extension is achieved by using one genotype as the anchor and computing the relative differences for others.

 ## Usage and Examples

-We provide both univariate and epistatic code usage examples of PAGER in the [Scripts](https://github.com/EpistasisLab/PAGER/tree/main/Scripts) directory in both Python and R programming languages.
+We provide code usage examples of PAGER in the [Scripts](https://github.com/EpistasisLab/PAGER/tree/main/Scripts) directory in both Python and R programming languages.
 Data used to run these examples are in the [Data](https://github.com/EpistasisLab/PAGER/tree/main/data) directory.

 ## Relevant Publications